51 Minds Entertainment

 51 Minds Entertainment (or Fifty One Minds Entertainment) is a production company specializing in reality TV, known for their "celebreality" programs on VH1.
 It was created in 2004 as a merger between Cris Abrego's 51 Pictures (formerly Brass Ring Entertainment) and Mark Cronin's Mindless Entertainment.
 In 2005, the company signed a two-year, seven series production deal with VH1.
 The company has been credited in helping revive VH1 ratings during this time.
-In 2008, the company was purchased by Endemol (later Endemol Shine Group, now Banijay).
+In 2008, the company was purchased by Endemol (later Endemol Shine Group, now Banijay Entertainment).

 In 2010, the company branched out in Internet distributed programming, producing The Tester for the PlayStation Network.
-Other popular shows include Below Deck and their franchises on the NBCUniversal network, BravoTV.
+Other popular shows include Below Deck and their franchises on the NBCUniversal network Bravo.